 Banks borrow in this money market for the following purpose :

-Primary Dealers can be referred to as mercantile Bankers to Government of India, comprise the first tier of the government securities market.
-These were created during the year 1994-96 to strengthen the market infrastructure and put in place an improvised and an efficient secondary government securities market trading system and encourage retailing of Government Securities on large scale.
+Primary Dealers can be referred to as mercantile Bankers to the Government of India, comprise the first tier of the government securities market.
+These were created during the year 1994-96 to strengthen the market infrastructure and put in place an improvised and efficient secondary government securities market trading system and encourage retailing of Government Securities on a large scale.

 G-Secs are issued by the Reserve Bank of India on behalf of the Government of India.
 These form a part of the borrowing program accepted by the parliament in the ‘union budget’.
-G- Secs are normally issued in dematerialized form (SGL) and are also issued in the physical form (in the form of Stock Certificate) and are transferable.
+G- Secs are normally issued in a dematerialized form (SGL) and are also issued in the physical form (in the form of Stock Certificate) and are transferable.
 When issued in the physical form they are issued in the multiples of Rs.
 10,000/-.
 Normally the dated Government Securities, have a period of 1 year to 20 years.
 These are sovereign instruments bearing a fixed interest rate (or otherwise) with interests payable semi-annually or otherwise and principal as per schedule, normally on due date on redemption.